-This essay, about my decision to talk less and listen more, originally in the digital publication Grown & Flown.
+This essay, an ode to my daughter’s childhood lovey, originally appeared in the digital publication Grown & Flown.

 There’s a member of our family we don’t see much anymore.
 His absence isn’t due to illness or long distance or a falling out, but because he became…obsolete.
 This family member is Lala, the beloved childhood lovey of my youngest daughter and soon-to-be high school graduate, Ellie.

 The powder blue elephant/blankie hybrid was originally a baby gift given to our older daughter, Cassie—the small holes in the fabric above his blanket binding are where her name had been embroidered—but she never really warmed up to him.
 Ellie, however, adored the soft plushie, and he quickly became her go-to source for comfort and companionship.